 - Christ crucified and risen according to the Scriptures (v3-4) – not just the fact of his death and resurrection but those events explained by the Old Testament which defines and explains sin, wrath, sacrifice and prophesies of the one pierced for our transgressions making many to be counted righteous (Isaiah 53).

-For more on the vision of 9:38, see ’The Other Lord’s Prayer’ (Chris Green).
+Finally, for more on the vision of 9:38, take a look at this blog post: ’The Other Lord’s Prayer’.